Hashem-Poya/CLI-HMIS-PYTHON/README.md

 ```
     git clone https://github.com/Hashem-Poya/CLI-HMIS-PYTHON.git
 ```
-- after cloning the app go to python_cli_contacts_app and then there are two files find the main.py and then run the program by typing this command: ```python3 main.py```
+- after cloning the app go to cloned folder and then there are three files including README.md files and find the main.py and then run the program by typing this command: ```python3 main.py```
 - after running the app it will show you some descriptions such as: type 1, or 2 .... for the specific operations
 ## Contributing